KevinGutowski/Sketch-Updates/Sketch 54 Beta/What's New- Sketch 54 Beta.md

 Sketch 54 Beta launched last week and I wanted to continue with documenting new additions to the API.
-Lots of great additions but I think the two biggest highlights of the release are that colors, gradients, shared text styles, and shared text styles have been added to `document` and colors & gradients have been added to the new `globalAssets` property!
+As with the continued trend, the Sketch JS API has been getting lots of great additions.
+This time around colors, gradients, shared text styles, and shared layers styles have been added to `document`.
+Colors & gradients have been also added to the new `globalAssets` property!
+Plus a bunch more!
+I've also restructured the formatting a bit since the last update to help make things a bit easier to read.
 If you find anything that I missed, add them below in the comments.
 Also, if you have any questions with how things work be sure to ask!

 [< Sketch 53 Beta](https://sketchplugins.com/d/1162-what-s-new-sketch-53-beta)

 ##### Last Edited: March 24, 2019
 - *Often later sketch beta releases will have some further API changes and I'll note them here.*

+---

 # API Changes

-### Add `colors` and `gradients` properties on Document and `globalAssets`
+###  `colors` and `gradients` properties have been added on Document and `globalAssets`
 ##### More details
 - `sketch.globalAssets` property was added
 - Two new asset types were added